Fran Pereira

-Francisco João Rodrigues Baptista Monteiro Pereira (born 6 February 2002), known as just Fran Pereira, is a Portuguese professional footballer who plays as a midfielder for Académica de Coimbra on loan from Estoril Praia.
+Francisco João Rodrigues Baptista Monteiro Pereira (born 6 February 2002), known as just Fran Pereira, is a Portuguese professional footballer who plays as a midfielder for Campeonato de Portugal club Sintrense.

 Career

 Fran is a product of the youth academies of Panther Force, Torrão, Salgueiros, Arcozelo and Boavista.
 On 22 January 2020, he signed his first professional contract with Boavista.
 He made his professional debut with Boavista in a 1–0 Taça da Liga win over Marítimo on 25 July 2021.

+On 24 January 2026 he joined Lusitano de Évora on loan.